 “I’m not embarrassed to say I was raped,” she said in 2020.
 “I tell kids if somebody tries to grab them, scream as loud as you can.
 And if they get taken anyway, they should mind their Ps and Qs and do whatever they can to survive.
 I tell them to be strong and draw on their own sense of self-preservation.”

 In 2018, a Lifetime movie about McVey’s survival called “Believe Me: The Abduction of Lisa McVey” premiered.
-It focuses on McVey’s determination to get the adults around her to believe her kidnapping story, and the relationship she built with the one man who did believe her, Sgt.
+It focuses on the teenager’s determination to get the adults around her to believe her kidnapping story, and the relationship she built with the one man who did believe her, Sgt.
 Larry Pinkerton.

 Shari Rose